 So far, phenotyping of below-ground organs is mainly conducted with RGB-cameras.
 However, other types of cameras can also deliver meaningful data, particularly when exploring stress responses.

-Indirect measures of physiological properties provide insights into the quality of the seeds and add value to applied seed testing processes.
+Germination tests are central tools in seed testing, providing data on germination percentages and germination speed.
+Moreover, non-invasive characterisation of seeds and their germination enables categorising seeds before sowing or after harvest.
+Measures of physiological properties provide insights into the quality of the seeds and add value to applied seed testing processes.

 Phenotypic data relating to non-plant organisms is of great interest because many of them are plant-associated and can be beneficial or pathogenic to crop plants and might also take influence on the quality of the harversted yield.
 Thus, many of them could endanger food production or plant-derived materials such as wood.